SonakshiA/Closest-Food-Donation-Banks/README.md

 1. Ensure you have python, flask, osmnx, networkx, and geopy installed.
 2. Use `python form.py` to run the flask application on your local server.

-Feel free to fork this repo and add more features/contribute towards curating the dataset for Food Banks for different cities :D
+Feel free to fork this repo and add more features/contribute towards curating the dataset for food banks for different cities in India :D